datax-lab/HIT-EC/README.md

 ## 2. Requirements

-The manuscript resulsts were obtained with:
+The manuscript results were obtained with:

 Python == 3.9.16
 Torch == 1.13.1